-- 3. Easy way to identify how many syllables are in a word count the number of vowels. - a.
+- 3. How many syllables are in a word?
+Count the number of vowels. - a.
 The number of vowels in the word equals the number of syllables.
 (Note: each syllable must begin with a consonant and have a vowel.) - b.
 A simply way to indicate the type of syllables:

-"O" = an open syllable "C" = a closed syllable
+"O" = an open syllable

+"C" = a closed syllable